-The application title, eBRAP log number, and all information for the PI, Business Official(s), performing organization, and contracting organization must be consistent throughout the entire pre-application and full application submission process.
+During the pre-application process, eBRAP assigns each submission a unique log number.
+This unique log number is required during the full application submission process.
+The eBRAP log number, application title, and all information for the PI, Business Official(s), performing organization, and contracting organization must be consistent throughout the entire pre-application and full application submission process.
 Inconsistencies may delay application processing and limit or negate the ability to view, modify, and verify the application in eBRAP.
 If any changes need to be made, the applicant should contact the eBRAP Help Desk at help@eBRAP.org or 301-682-5507 prior to the application submission deadline.